Ways to fix email delivery failures in WordPress

 Often, WordPress email issues arise because of improper mailer configuration.
 This could happen due to wrong settings entered when connecting your site with a third-party email provider using WP Mail SMTP.

 It’s usually easy to fix these issues once you’re aware of the problem.
-But many times, admins aren’t even aware that their site isn’t sending emails.
+But according to our support data, 67% of WordPress admins aren’t even aware that their site emails are failing until customers report missing emails.

 This problem can be addressed by setting up failure alerts using WP Mail SMTP Pro.
 You can receive alert notifications from WP Mail SMTP on Slack, an email address you use, or a text message on your phone.